-Paul W. Pohwat is the collections manager (minerals) in the Department of Mineral Sciences at the National Museum of Natural History.
+Paul W. Pohwat, a consulting editor of Rocks & Minerals, is the collection manager (minerals) in the Department of Mineral Sciences at the National Museum of Natural History (Smithsonian Institution).